symfony/symfony-docs/book/controller.rst

 "page" means simply creating a controller method and associated route.
 There's no hidden layers or behind-the-scenes magic.

-Notice the syntax used to refer to the controller: ``AcmeHello:Hello:index``.
+Notice the syntax used to refer to the controller: ``AcmeHelloBundle:Hello:index``.
 Symfony2 uses a flexible string notation to refer to different controllers.
 This is the most common syntax and tells Symfony2 to look for a controller class called ``HelloController`` inside a bundle named ``HelloBundle``.
 The